YJagger23/Plane-War/README.md

         input()
 ```

-# Stage 2: Create essential components and put on the screen
+# Stage 1: Create essential components and put on the screen
+  - at this stage, we only assume that all the components are active as default status

 1. ##### Step 1: Create player plane